hmrc/file-upload/README.md

 ```

 #### Hard Delete an Envelope
-Completely deletes an envelope and its contents.
-After deleting, any attempts to GET information or files from envelope will return a bad request.
+Completely deletes an envelope and any files inside.
 ```
 DELETE  file-upload/envelopes/{envelope-id}
 ```